-We do not do any oral piercings, industrial bar, nipple or genital piercings on minors.
+We do not do any oral piercings or septum piercings at this time.

 If you are interested in a particular piercing but do not see it listed on our online piercing appointment scheduler, please give us a call.
 205.458.9998 (ext.
-2).
+2) to discuss.